cis198-2016s/slides/02/content.md

 - The first argument to a method, named `self`, determines what kind of ownership the method requires.
-- `&self`: the method *borrows* the struct.
+- `&self`: the method *borrows* the value.
     - Use this unless you need a different ownership model.
-- `&mut self`: the method *mutably borrows* the struct.
+- `&mut self`: the method *mutably borrows* the value.
     - The function needs to modify the struct it's called on.
 - `self`: the method takes ownership.
-    - e.g. the function consumes the struct and returns something else.
+    - The function consumes the value and may return something else.

 ---
 ## Methods